lucasnell/nell_website/content/_index.md

 {{% person image="/img/portrait.jpg" %}}

-I am a biologist that studies how interacting ecological and evolutionary processes shape organisms at various biological scales.
+I am a biologist that studies how populations and communities are shaped by interacting ecological and evolutionary dynamics that play out across space.
-Two major themes in my research are
-(1) reciprocal effects between trait evolution and species interactions and (2) molecular evolution and population ecology.
 Given the conceptual breadth of questions that intrigue me, I use a range of approaches (e.g., theory, experiments, population genomics) and systems (e.g., insect host--parasitoid, microbial competitors) to address them.

-I currently work with <a href="https://web.stanford.edu/~fukamit/">Tadashi Fukami</a>
+I currently work with
+<a href="https://ecologyandevolution.cornell.edu/megan-greischar">Megan Greischar</a>
-as an NSF Postdoctoral Research Fellow at Stanford University.
+as a Postdoctoral Fellow at the
+<a href="https://cihmid.cornell.edu">Cornell Institute of Host-Microbe Interactions and Disease</a>.

 {{% /person %}}